|Location:||MSRI: Simons Auditorium|

 Additional numerical evidence suggests that this conjecture should follow from a purely algebraic statement applicable to arbitrary cluster algebras.

 Using a power series deformation of the caterpillar lemma, we prove a weaker algebraic statement which implies a direct analogue of the Robbins conjecture for some simpler recurrences (Somos-4, Somos-5, Markoff).
 For a recurrence derived from a general cluster algebra, we obtain a weaker analogue of the Robbins conjecture in which the bound is multiplied by a small positive integer depending on the recurrence (e.g., 3 for condensation).

-Joint work with Joe Buhler (CCR La Jolla).No Notes/Supplements Uploaded No Videos Uploaded
+Joint work with Joe Buhler (CCR La Jolla).No Notes/Supplements Uploaded No Video Files Uploaded